iltommi/qdb-documentation/source/api/time_series.rst

 Bulk loading
 ^^^^^^^^^^^^

-Time series support value by value insertion, as well as efficient multi value insertions.
+Time series support value by value insertion, as well as efficient bulk loading.
+Inserting multiple lines in one call can yield significant performance improvements as it gives the opportunity for the database to optimize network traffic, memory allocations and disk writes.

 Look-up by time index is efficient with an amortized constant lookup complexity O(1).
 That means that fetching a sub-part of the time series is independent of the length of the time series.